I haven't experienced anything like that before – Muller apologises for 'catastrophic' defeat

 Muller played a full part in the Bavarian giants' heaviest loss in 43 years and was taken aback by the manner of his side's performance, which came despite a strong line-up being fielded.

 "We never got to the point where our Bayern engine kicked in," he said.
-"We can only apologize to the fans and apologise to Gladbach.
+"We can only apologise to the fans and apologise to Gladbach.

 "With the exception of [Manuel] Neuer, it was a catastrophic performance from us.